Close icon taken from the logo in redClose icon taken from the logo in black

 Just imagine the packing list.

-If you thought planning your last trip was complex, imagine the logistics involved in getting travellers to remote Antarctica via Cape Town.
-This includes bringing in everything they could possibly need during their stay and taking it all out again when used to keep the environment pristine.
-Zero-waste, zero emissions and zero permanent impact left on the continent.
-For the time you are there, whether it be a week or one incredible day, this world is yours to explore.
-You might climb unclimbed mountains, ride fat-tyre bicycles or ride zip lines.
+If you thought planning your last trip was complex, imagine the logistics involved in getting travellers to Antarctica on an expedition ship.
+This requires careful planning and vast lists of required items, for reaching the end of the earth isn’t something undertaken lightly.
+Now imagine doing this, but building seasonal camps in remote Antarctica.
+This includes bringing in everything you could possibly need during your stay, and taking it all out again when used, to keep the environment pristine.
+All with zero-waste, zero emissions and zero permanent impact left on the continent.
+And as a guest, for the time you are there, whether it be a week or one incredible day, this world is yours to explore.
+You might climb previously unclimbed mountains, ride fat-tyred bicycles or wander the Antarctic plain.
 You can choose to visit remote emperor penguin colonies and isolated polar stations.
-Perhaps you’d want to journey to the South Pole itself or simply sit and soak it all in.
+Perhaps you'd want to journey to the south pole itself or simply sit and soak it all in.
 The choice is yours when you book your departure.
 It’s a fully immersive, fully inclusive experience that is simply unforgettable.

 And, long story short, that’s where the $35 can of Coke comes in.
-Whilst you aren’t paying for this can (it’s included), everything still has a price.
+Whilst you aren’t paying for this can (it's already included), everything always has a price.
 That can of Coke is no exception.
 It has gone through a journey of its own to meet you.
-That can has been transported from that factory to the cargo ship.
-That ship has travelled over rocky waters to the edge of the continent.
+That can has been transported from the factory to the cargo ship.
+That ship has travelled over treacherous waters to the edge of the continent.
 It has then been unloaded onto the ice and transported to your accommodation.
 And yes, whilst you could keep it cold by simply sticking it in the snow, we all know what happens to a soft drink can that freezes.
 So, you can add in the cost of the solar array required to keep the refrigerator at the appropriate temperature.
+The cost of giving you that can of Coke, in that location, is $35 per can.
+And then add on the spirits you might mix it with, and the food that you dine on, and the cost of the chef to cook it for you, and you can see why the cost of a week at these camps is $110,000 USD per person.

 Sign up to our newsletter